 Nurture is founded by Dr. Sunita Gandhi, PhD, Cambridge University, UK, Co-Founder, Council for Global Education, USA, daughter of the founders of CMS – City Montessori School, Lucknow.
 Dr. Gandhi has more than 38 years of experience in education and the curriculum at Nurture motivates a child to learn, succeed and look at himself or herself as a citizen of the world.

 What we like: Their motto of getting the children to ‘compete with themselves’ also translates to their unique modes of assessment!

-Website Link: Nurture International School
+Get more information: Nurture International School